310mc/https-310mc.github.io-tl/source/_posts/aquarium/friends_together.md

 ## Chapter 2

 {% bubble Sora %}
-(Gosh, Hina-chan… You’re always trying to fool Sora by force.
-Sora can't really do things as well as Shisho and Senpai do it, huh~?)
+<th>(Gosh, Hina-chan… You’re always trying to fool Sora by force.
+Sora can't really do things as well as Shisho and Senpai do it, huh~?)</th>

-(Accurately using magic and leading someone just a little closer to a happier direction… That's easier said than done.
-It's still tricky for Sora.)
+<th>(Accurately using magic and leading someone just a little closer to a happier direction… That's easier said than done.
+It's still tricky for Sora.)</th>

-(… Even if Sora is still a novice, the world is brimming with magic.
-If Sora's power isn't enough for this, then Sora will rely on power from the people around him.)
+<th>(… Even if Sora is still a novice, the world is brimming with magic.
+If Sora's power isn't enough for this, then Sora will rely on power from the people around him.)</th>

 Look, Hina-chan, look!
 There’s a big thing moving around in that water tank~!
 {% endbubble %}